Does Cracking the Knuckles Cause Arthritis?

-How Do You Crack?
+How Do Your Knuckles Crack?

-The knuckles are sometimes called metacarpophalangeal articulations (MCPs) located where the fingers meet the hands.
+The knuckles are sometimes called metacarpophalangeal articulations (MCPs), located where the fingers meet the hands.

 -

-The clicking, cracking, popping or snapping of a small gas bubble when your knuckles are cracking.
+The clicking, cracking, popping, or snapping of a small gas bubble when your knuckles are cracking.

 -

-A finger, forced to move forward or to reverse, forced or drawn immediately off the hand to cause a cracking sensation (the doctor call this hyper-bending or hyper-extension in a metacarpophalangeal joint).
+A finger, forced to move forward or to reverse, forced or drawn immediately off the hand to cause a cracking sensation (the doctor calls this hyper-bending or hyper-extension in a metacarpophalangeal joint).
 Any such movements can cause a pressure change in the joint.
 The changes in pressure lead to the formation of small gas bubbles in the joint fluid.

 -